Robert Parish: Career statistics and records

-As of 2023, Parish is first on the list of National Basketball Association career games played leaders with 1,611 games played and is tied for second-most seasons played in NBA history with 21.
-As of 2022, he is the oldest player to win an NBA championship, having been a member of the NBA champion Chicago Bulls in 1997 at the age of 43.
-As of October 2023, he is the third-oldest player to ever play an NBA game (the two oldest players to have played in the NBA are Nat Hickey and Kevin Willis).
+As of 2026, Parish is second on the list of National Basketball Association career games played leaders with 1,611 games played, behind only LeBron James, and is tied for second-most seasons played in NBA history with 21.
+He is the oldest player to win an NBA championship, having been a member of the NBA champion Chicago Bulls in 1997 at the age of 43.
+He is also the third-oldest player to ever play an NBA game (the two oldest players to have played in the NBA are Nat Hickey and Kevin Willis).

 Overall, in 1,611 NBA games, Parish averaged 14.5 points, 9.1 rebounds, and 1.5 blocks, shooting 53.7% from the field.
 In 184 career playoff games, Parish averaged 15.3 points, 9.6 rebounds, and 1.7 blocks, shooting 50.6% from the field.

 As of 2023, Parish ranks fifth in NBA history in career defensive rebounds with 10,117 and fourth in playoff career offensive rebounds with 571.